For the most accurate and up-to-date information, please consult the Undergraduate Bulletin.

 All General Education requirements must be met.
 Students must earn at least 21 hours of C or better in the major core.
 Some of the core courses are cross-listed.
 For descriptions of the courses, see the listings under the various departments’ headings.

-Students who wish to complete major requirements at another institution (such as summer transfer courses or study abroad experiences) should contact Claire Chipman (email@example.com) prior to enrolling in those courses.
+Students who wish to complete major requirements at another institution (such as summer transfer courses or study abroad experiences) should contact Melissa Manzanares (email@example.com) prior to enrolling in those courses.
 Students will not be guaranteed major credit for any courses taken elsewhere if they have not previously received approval from the department.

 Special Note for Economics Double Majors